-- Food on the bottom of your slow cooker will cook the fastest and absorb much of the flavor.
+Because heat generates from the bottom-up, lower food will tend to absorb the most flavor, and also cook the quickest.
 As such, it’s best to place hearty vegetables, such as potatoes and carrots, on the bottom and meat on top.

-- Use your microwave to heat up aromatics, such as onions and garlic, before adding to your slow cooker.
-Microwaves are also useful to partially cook hearty vegetables, or release excess moisture and fat from meat.
+Use your microwave to heat up aromatics, such as onions and garlic, before adding to your slow cooker.
+Microwaves are also useful for partially cooking hearty vegetables, or releasing excess moisture and fat from meat.

 Slow cookers are certainly convenient, but if used incorrectly they can be hazardous to your health.
 Here’s what you need to know to make your slow-cooked meals safe and delicious:

-- Temperatures between 40° and 140°F fall into the ‘danger zone,’ since bacteria thrive in these temperatures.
-Try to make sure your cooked food doesn’t sit too long within this temperature range.
+Bacteria thrive between 40° and 140°F, so make sure your cooked food doesn’t sit too long within this temperature range.

 Slow Cooker Recipes & Resources

-Finally, Youtube is a great resource for those who are culinarily-challenged or simply want to see a recipe in action.
-We found this fantastic playlist of 31 slow cooker recipes, starting with the slow cooker mac n’ cheese shown below.
+Finally, YouTube is a great resource for those who are culinary-challenged, or who simply want to see a recipe in action.
+We found this fantastic playlist of 31 slow cooker recipes, starting with an all-time favorite – mac n’ cheese.